 Delays often have a knock-on effect on any connecting flights you may have, so it pays to double check on their status as soon as you find out your flight is delayed.

 Ordinarily, the airline will ensure that you get to your destination, but if you booked the second flight separately you’ll have to sort it out on your own.
-Contact that airline in question and find out if it’s possible to change your booking, if not, asking the airline who caused the delay if they will pay for a new ticket.
+Contact that airline in question and find out if it’s possible to change your booking; if not, ask the airline who caused the delay if they will pay for a new ticket.

-It is worth the effort to pop in your claims, so make sure you know what your rights are.
+It is worth the effort to pop in your claims, so make sure you know your rights.